joeleaver/HiFide/.augment/rules/zustand-zubridge-patterns.md

 type: "always_apply"
 ---

+> DEPRECATED: The project no longer uses @zubridge/electron.
+Renderer now communicates with the main store exclusively via WebSocket JSON‑RPC (snapshots + notifications).
+This document is retained for historical reference only.

 # Zustand + Zubridge Architecture Patterns

 This document describes the correct patterns for using Zustand with @zubridge/electron in the HiFide application.